jason-dees-kr/schema-registry-next/Glossary.md

 ## Data Producer

 The people, teams, or organizations that use scenarios to produce data for reporting purposes.
+They generate data that conforms to the scenario definitions in their schema library.

 ## Data Type